 § 1 Validity of Terms and Conditions

-- All deliveries, performances, and offerings by Visiontec Multimedia Store e.
-K (here in after referred to as 'Visiontec') shall be made exclusively in accordance with these terms and conditions.
+- All deliveries, performances, and offerings by Visiontec Service Unit e.
+K. (here in after referred to as 'Visiontec') shall be made exclusively in accordance with these terms and conditions.
 They shall thus extend to all future business transactions and shall be applicable even if they are not explicitly agreed upon once more.
 These terms and conditions are considered to have been accepted at the latest upon receipt of delivery of goods or services.
 Applicability of purchaser‘s terms, and specifically of purchasing conditions, is hereby expressly excluded.
 Such terms and conditions shall not be recognised under any circumstances, regardless of whether Visiontec explicitly repeats such exclusion upon receipt of purchaser‘s terms and conditions.

 - Modifications or alterations of these terms and conditions are subject to a written confirmation from us in order to be legally effective.

 - An acceptances and orders require our written or electronic confirmation in order to be legally effective.
 Any additions, amendments, or covenants shall also require confirmation in writing.
 For orders fulfilled immediately, the written confirmation may be substituted by an invoice.

 - Drawings, illustrations, measurements, weights, and any other information provided are to be considered as approximations only and represent no binding warranty of such characteristics unless such warranty is explicitly made in writing.

 - Sales staff in the employ of Visiontec are not empowered to make oral agreements or provide oral guarantees that go beyond the terms of the written contract.

 - If, through purchaser's order from Visiontec, purchaser's credit limit should be exceeded, Visiontec shall be absolved of any duty to fulfil such order.
 In such circumstances, however, purchaser shall be offered the chance to complete the transaction through payment in cash.